contiv-experimental/volplugin/README.md

 # volplugin: cluster-wide volume management for container ecosystems

 **Note**: Most of this documentation is about the open source project.
-If you came to try Contiv Storage, [read our documentation](http://contiv.github.io/documents/storage/index.html).
+If you came to try Contiv, [read our documentation](http://contiv.github.io/).

 volplugin controls [Ceph](http://ceph.com/) RBD or NFS devices, in a way that makes them easy to use for devs with docker, and flexible to configure for ops.